Skip to main content

 Insulin resistance in the periphery is strongly correlated with brain insulin resistance, which impairs neuronal glucose metabolism and is increasingly recognized as a key factor in the pathogenesis of neurodegenerative diseases.
 From a neuroendocrine perspective, insulin resistance and the associated metabolic syndrome can exacerbate HPA axis dysfunction, leading to a blunted cortisol awakening response and elevated evening cortisol levels, a pattern associated with cognitive decline.

-Conversely, dietary patterns rich in anti-inflammatory compounds, such as the omega-3 fatty acids found in fatty fish and the polyphenols in fruits and vegetables, can improve and support healthy HPA axis function.
+Conversely, dietary patterns rich in anti-inflammatory compounds, such as the omega-3 fatty acids found in fatty fish and the polyphenols in fruits and vegetables, can improve insulin sensitivity and support healthy HPA axis function.
 These dietary strategies effectively reduce the allostatic load on the brain, creating a more favorable environment for cognitive processes.

 • HPA Axis Dysregulation ∞ Chronic stress leads to elevated cortisol, which can suppress HPG axis function and directly impair hippocampal plasticity, leading to memory deficits.